Tribal Governments Program FAQs

 - If grant funds support a portion of the hotline budget, prorate your agency’s total hotline calls to reflect what portion or percent of hotline calls that grant funds support.

-Q: Do we only report grant-funded transitional housing in question 33: “Type and number of housing units”?
+Q: Do we only report grant-funded emergency shelter and transitional housing in question 33b: “Shelter Services”?

 A: Yes.
-If grant funds support Transitional Housing, report this in q.
-32 and then also report the housing units in q.
-33. Remember, report an unduplicated number of units in q.33.
+If grant funds support Emergency Shelter and/or Transitional Housing, report this in q.
+33b.
+Remember, report an unduplicated number of both victims/survivors and of family members in q.33b.

 Q: Do we report court-related services that are provided by a grant-funded Victim Advocate in the Legal Services section?